 Tariffs

 Tariffs are in the news a lot today.
-I have had a lot of people ask me what they actually are and how they work.
-It is understandable that people are somewhat confused about tariffs because there are now two versions of what they are and how they work and affect the public.
+I have had many people ask me what they actually are and how they work.
+Understandably, people are somewhat confused about tariffs because there are now two versions of what they are, how they work, and how they affect the public.

 Both versions agree that they are an added cost to a product.
 One version states that they are a cost paid by the seller and collected by the Government that placed the tariff on the product.
-A newer version (I say newer version as I don’t believe anybody thought this before Donald Trump suggested it) This version states that the cost is paid by the government that had the tariff placed on it.
+A newer version (I say "newer version" because I don’t believe anyone thought of this before Donald Trump suggested it).
+This version states that the cost is paid by the government that had the tariff placed on it.

 The first version has been around since at least the Roman civilization.
 It is the accepted version and is understood by modern economists and governments.
-This version is generally accepted as the way they work and it is the way the US government collects tariffs.
-A side note: A government needs to collect the tariff at its border to make sure it is getting the correct amount!
+This version is generally accepted as the way they operate, and it is how the US government collects tariffs.
+A side note: A government needs to collect the tariff at its borders to ensure it is getting the correct amount!
 If they don’t, it would be very easy for the importer to say they paid it and disguise it in a bill of lading or some other paperwork.
-Taxes are an amount of money a government charges for a particular transaction in this case bringing a product in to a country from another country.
+Taxes are the amounts of money a government charges for a particular transaction, in this case, bringing a product into a country from another.
 So Tariffs are a tax.
 Let`s make sure we understand that Tariffs are a tax.
-They are an import tax, which is very close to a sales tax.
+They are import taxes, which are very close to sales taxes.

-Now the importer pays the tariff on the cost of goods so their cost go up.
-Generally, the importer adds some if not all of the cost and can actually add even more than the actual tariff cost.
-If a company was marking up an item by 50% why not mark up the tariff also?
-It is part of the cost of the product, just another cost.
-So a widget originally costs $10 to the importer, then the government adds a 25% tariff and it is now costing the importer $12.50.
-They used to charge 15 for the widget, so to keep the markup the same, now it`s $18.75 not $17.50.
+Now, the importer pays the tariff on the cost of goods, so the cost increases.
+Generally, the importer adds some, if not all, of the cost and can actually add even more than the actual tariff cost.
+If a company were marking up an item by 50%, why not mark up the tariff by 50% as well?
+It is part of the product's cost, just another cost.
+So, a widget originally costs $10 to the importer; then the government adds a 25% tariff, and it now costs the importer $12.50.
+They used to charge $ 15 for the widget, so to keep the markup the same, it's now $18.75, not $17.50.
 Eventually, that will generally be paid by the consumer.
-The amount the importer will add, will be controlled by a lot other factors though.
-Factors include what other importers are doing, what the market can bear and if there is a retailer involved.
-If there are several companies involved, they all want their same profit.
-A lot of other factors that can affect how the tariff is absorbed or passed along.
-It way to complicated to go into detail here, and full understanding is really not necessary for our discussion.
+The amount the importer adds will be influenced by many other factors, though.
+Factors include what other importers are doing, what the market can bear, and whether a retailer is involved.
+If several companies are involved, they all want the same profit.
+Many other factors can affect how the tariff is absorbed or passed along.
+It's way too complicated to go into detail here, and a full understanding is really not necessary for our discussion.

-Lets take a look at that in somewhat recent events, the 2018/19 tariffs were generally 10% but prices to the consumer rose on average 20%.
-We saw a higher rise in price not just the importers making up their 10% increased cost.
+Let's take a look at that in somewhat recent events: the 2018/19 tariffs were generally 10%, but prices to the consumer rose on average by 20%.
+We saw a higher price rise, not just importers passing along their 10% increase.

-You also can't expect to put a tariff on another government (which are our trade partners) without them being upset.
-You are reducing their sales, their economy, hurting them.
-You generally get a negative attitude from the countries that you place the tariffs on.
+You also can't expect to put a tariff on another government (which is our trade partners) without them being upset.
+You are reducing their sales and their economy, hurting them.
+You generally get a negative response from the countries you impose tariffs on.
 So generally, they retaliate.
-They can stop buying from you, put a tariff on our products, reduce respect, reduce tourism, a host of harmful things, and generally, they do several of the retaliatory measures.
-You know like a bad breakup.
-That it not only raises prices, it pisses off the country and its inhabitants.
-So they are hurt from the breakup and because it is not cost-effective for them to pop over and slash our tires, they get back at us in other ways.
+They can stop buying from you, put a tariff on our products, reduce respect for us, reduce tourism, and generally take a host of retaliatory measures.
+You know, like a bad breakup.
+That not only raises prices, but it also pisses off the country and its inhabitants.
+So, they are hurt from the breakup, and because it is not cost-effective for them to pop over and slash our tires, they get back at us in other ways.
 Mainly not buying stuff from us.
-So now your country doesn’t sell as much as it did.
-Then the company that is selling less than it did doesn’t have as much work so it doesn't need Bob anymore.
-So the income of both goes down and both countries lose employment for 100s of thousands of Bobs and Barbras.
+So now, your country doesn’t sell as much as it used to.
+Then the company that is selling less than it did doesn’t have as much work, so it doesn't need Bob anymore.
+So the income of both goes down, and both countries lose employment for 100s of thousands of Bobs and Barbras.
 It can also hurt the value of your currency.
-Another thing a country can do is send its products to a country that doesn't have a tariffs or at least a lesser tariff and ship from there.
-These effects of tariffs are part of why prices soared during the pandemic.
+Another thing a country can do is send its products to a country that doesn't have tariffs or at least a lesser tariff and ship from there.
+These tariff effects are part of why prices soared during the pandemic.
 I will hopefully have a podcast covering the pandemic.
 It was the perfect storm.
 Please subscribe to keep America and me going.

 As an example of the negative effects of tariffs are the 2018/19 tariffs.
-In the first 3 years the value of the dollar declined.
-The average American family of four paid more than $2,300 annually for costs and services caused by the tariffs.
+In the first 3 years, the value of the dollar declined.
+The average American family of four paid more than $2,300 annually in costs and services due to the tariffs.
 US exports fell by 8.4%.
-We lost about 2.5 million jobs, but we gained 335 thousand jobs in manufacturing, so the actual loss was only 2.2 million jobs.
+We lost about 2.5 million jobs, but we gained 335,000 jobs in manufacturing, so the actual loss was only 2.2 million.
 The final impact is that the US lost about $555 thousand for every job gained in manufacturing.
 That is the reality of tariffs.

-In the long run countries are generally better off if they trade with the world.
-Trading is as old as villages where we see products that come from thousands of miles away.
-Archaeologists have found evidence items were transferred by trade and migration thousands on miles on every contentment except Antarctica.
-Everybody has heard of the great silk road.
-There were thousands of other trade routes which brought exotic items it also helped civilizations advance by bringing technology and other innovations.
-Genghis Kahn brought Europe the printing press, the compass, paper money, gun powder and even Pants.
-Yes pants were introduced to Europe, just think about riding around on a horse in the Mongolian winter wearing a toga.
-You would produce pants pretty quickly, like before the winter came.
+In the long run, countries are generally better off if they trade with the world.
+Trading is as old as villages, where we see products that come from thousands of miles away.
+Archaeologists have found evidence that items were traded and migrated thousands of miles across every continent except Antarctica.
+Everybody has heard of the Great Silk Road.
+There were thousands of other trade routes that brought exotic goods, which also helped civilizations advance through technology and other innovations.
+Genghis Khan brought Europe the printing press, the compass, paper money, gunpowder, and even Pants.
+Yes, pants were introduced to Europe; think about riding a horse in the Mongolian winter while wearing a toga.
+You would produce pants pretty quickly, like before winter came.

-Now the other version of tariffs, Trump's version.
-This version as far as I know is only expressed by Trump and a few of his backers, the idea appears to have originated with him.
+Now, the other version of tariffs: Trump's.
+This version, as far as I know, is only expressed by Trump and a few of his backers; the idea appears to have originated with him.
 They say that the importing country pays the tariff.
 As I stated before, that can't work because the importing country would have a lot of ability to disguise the payment and say it was paid.
-A major proof of that is the receipt I have on the website, it is under the webcast tab subcategory tariffs. (www.pompu.us) Having the importing country pay, is just not the way it works.
+A major proof of that is the receipt I have on the website, it is under the webcast tab subcategory tariffs. (www.pompu.us) Having the importing country pay is just not the way it works.
 Trump has mentioned on several occasions that the US Treasury does get money from the tariffs; you would hope he figured it out that the treasury is getting the money at the port of entry, but that is not what he is saying.
 I have to say that anyone with his understanding of tariffs and their effects should not be allowed to manage or regulate them.
 They should NOT be allowed to be in a position that even affects them.
 Maybe he’s just lying to us, the American people, and he does understand.
-Either way the evidence points to bad management.
-The other thing is it would still cost the other country money, which it would want to recoup.
+Either way, the evidence points to bad management.
+The other thing is that it would still cost the other country money, which it would want to recoup.

-So now to the question, should we have tariffs, and if so why?
-The answer is yes tariffs can be used effectively.
+So now to the question, should we have tariffs, and if so, why?
+The answer is yes; tariffs can be used effectively.
 But they have to be thought out, NOT rammed down everybody's throat.
-The president says part of the reason is using them is, he is trying to bring back manufacturing.
-We see from above we are losing manufacturing jobs because of them.
-He also said it is to stop drugs coming to our country.
-If a country is just starting out or if a trading partner is heavily subsidizing an industry.
-If a country is heavily subsidizing a sector we can go to the World Trade Organization let them decide.
-But we need to be carful because we should susidise certain industries where we can have a manufacturing advantage or patents.
-We need to decide what manufacturing we want, Like Jets, medicine high tech or heavily robotic.
+The president says part of the reason for using them is his effort to bring back manufacturing.
+We see from above that we are losing manufacturing jobs because of them.
+He also said it is to stop drugs from coming to our country.
+If a country is starting out or if a trading partner is heavily subsidizing an industry.
+If a country is heavily subsidizing a sector, we can go to the World Trade Organization, let them decide.
+But we need to be careful because we should subsidize certain industries where we can have a manufacturing advantage or patents.
+We need to decide what manufacturing we want: like jets, medicine, high tech, or heavily robotic.
 He also says he is using them to reduce the flow of fentanyl.
-Once again this is bad management.
-You need to get to the root cause and fix that.
-You cant fix a flat tire by raising the price of rubber or air.
+Once again, this is bad management.
+You need to identify the root cause and fix it.
+You can't fix a flat tire by just putting air in it, you need to fix the hole.

 A big question no one asked is, do we need more manufacturing jobs, let alone want them?
 Do we want the garment industry, toy manufacturing, low-quality furniture or manufacturing that creates lots of pollution?
 When Trump entered office, the unemployment rate was under 4 percent and had been the lowest in 55 years.
 Economists suggest that an unemployment rate of 3 percent is the lowest an economy can ideally get to without a substantial rise in wages.
 The reason economists believe this is the threshold is the idea of supply and demand, in this case supply of workers vs the demand for jobs.
 The facts (economic data produced by the government so we can make intelligent decisions about the economy) show that the tariffs Trump put in place 6 to 7 years ago are creating manufacturing jobs, BUT at the expense of other jobs, at a rate of over 6 jobs lost for each one gained.